Committing to Conversation

 "to acknowledge stereotypes, ask for clarification in order to avoid misunderstandings, and make room for complexity.”

-As I move into ecumenical/interfaith university campus ministry, how to hold space for challenging conversations (as those around religion, ethics, and spirituality are sure to be, at least sometimes) is much on my mind.
+As I move into ecumenical/interfaith university campus ministry, holding space for challenging conversations (as those around religion, ethics, and spirituality can be) will be much on my mind.
 When I read this Conversation Covenant, my immediate response was—I want to memorize this, live by it, and bring it into every place I ever live and work!
 That might have been a little over-the-top, but I think it is reasonable to strive toward embodying these principles of humility, integrity, and generosity in listening and sharing.
 I hope to bring these into my new work as a campus minister—and I hope you will join me, wherever you are, in engaging with others in your community in a way that is life-giving and God-honoring.